 The photos of Croatia, Bosnia & Herzegovina, and Montenegro seemed stunning, so I decided to visit all three countries while I was in the area.
 They’re luckily right next to each other, which made getting around easier.
 I flew into Zagreb, Croatia from Paris, and ended my trip in Kotor, Montenegro, which made it easy to fly out of Dubrovnik, Croatia (the airport is only 1.5 hours away).

-Here’s the 2-week Eastern Europe itinerary that I took, based on the loads of research I did before my trip.
+Here’s the 2-week Balkans itinerary that I took, based on the loads of research I did before my trip.
 Note that I went as a solo female traveler, but this itinerary would work for families, groups of friends, and couples too.